 Heirloom Israeli Salad

-- 1 lb ripe (but not mushy) heirloom tomatoes-- any color combination, diced
+- 1 pound ripe (but not mushy) heirloom tomatoes-- any color combination, diced

 - 1/2 cup pitted kalamata olives, sliced